MEET OUR CLERGY

 203.869.6600, x17 | email@example.com

-Andrew’s academic and personal interests include Western history; sacred music; Classical and Gothic architecture; detective fiction; railroads; and the city of New York.
-He is an avid and longtime tennis player and sailor and enjoys reading, writing, and long walks.
+His academic and personal interests include Western history; sacred music; Classical and Gothic architecture; detective fiction; railroads; and the city of New York.
+He is an avid and longtime tennis player and enjoys reading, writing, and long walks.
 A selection of his preaching and writing may be found here.

 Andrew is joined at Christ Church by his wife, Hannah Peckham, who is completing coursework for the PhD in American history at Notre Dame and divides her time between Greenwich and South Bend.